jbhannah/jbhannah.net/contents/articles/2019-09-10-k3s-wireguard-kilo.md

 fascinated with [Kubernetes][] lately, starting with projects at work and progressing into my own research, so putting the two together was obvious.
-The only hangup I had is that the VPSes were only assigned public IP addresses[^ips] and I wanted to ensure that intra-cluster communication would all be secure, preferably over [WireGuard][] for its combination of sufficient security with high performance and low overhead.
+The only hangup I had is that the VPSes were only assigned public IP addresses and I wanted to ensure that intra-cluster communication would all be secure, preferably over [WireGuard][] for its combination of sufficient security with high performance and low overhead.
 I also wanted a frictionless experience with setting up the Kubernetes cluster itself, and had already used Rancher's [k3s][] on a Raspberry Pi cluster at home[^rpi].
 After some